2006 United States Grand Prix: Race

 The race started with two big accidents at the first corner, which eliminated 7 cars.
 At Turn 1, Mark Webber collided with Christian Klien, who then spun around and was taken out by Franck Montagny.
 In Turn 2, Juan Pablo Montoya nudged his teammate Kimi Räikkönen into a spin.
 Montoya then clouted Jenson Button whose front right tyre got caught by BMW Sauber's Nick Heidfeld who was launched into a triple barrel roll; Montoya also clipped Scuderia Toro Rosso's Scott Speed in the incident.
 None of the drivers were injured.
 After that, the order stayed the same at the front, the only action being a battle at the back between David Coulthard, Nico Rosberg, and Vitantonio Liuzzi.
 Rosberg lost out and was the only finishing driver not to score in the race, with Liuzzi gaining Toro Rosso's first ever point.
 Montoya departed McLaren days after the race, announcing his move to NASCAR for the 2007 season for Chip Ganassi Racing.
+Michael Schumacher led home teammate Felipe Massa for a Ferrari one-two finish - the Maranello team's first of the season.
+This was Schumacher's fifth overall victory in the United States Grand Prix and his fourth consecutive win at this particular event.
+Giancarlo Fisichella came home a distant third in his Renault with his teammate and championship leader Fernando Alonso 5th behind the Toyota of Jarno Trulli.